DataDog/documentation/content/agent/basic_agent_usage/amazonlinux.md

 ## Configuration

-The configuration files and folders for for the Agent is located at:
+The configuration files and folders for for the Agent are located at:

 | Agent v5                                  |  Agent v6                          |
 |:-----|:----|